lepark-server/AI-eye-tracking-project/README.md

 ﻿# Face + Iris Landmarks Real-time Detection in C++ (OpenCV + Tensorflow Lite)

-## (Note: This guide is for Windows OS, but the code should work fine on other OS, too)
+## (Note: This guide is for Ubuntu, but the code should work fine on other OS, too)

 This project runs on Mediapipe TFLite models without using Mediapipe framework.
-It can run at **90+ FPS** on **CPU**.
+It can run at **30+ FPS** on **CPU**.
-I perform the test on an AMD Ryzen 7 3700U Pro and the app takes about 5% CPU while running.
+I perform the test on an I5 10th and the app takes about 5% CPU while running.
 For more information:
 * Face detection: https://google.github.io/mediapipe/solutions/face_detection.html
 * Face landmarks: https://google.github.io/mediapipe/solutions/face_mesh.html